jdavis-software/react-enterprise-examples/README.md

 # React Enterprise Examples

 A collection of production-grade React patterns for large-scale enterprise apps.
 The repository uses a monorepo-lite structure with npm workspaces.
+Styles are authored in SCSS while exposing CSS variables so themes can swap at runtime.

 ## Getting Started